axios/axios/README.md

   // `headers` the headers that the server responded with
   // All header names are lower cased
+  // Accessing values can be done like `response.headers['my-header-name']`
   headers: {},

   // `config` is the config that was provided to `axios` for the request